hyprox1413/Galton-Board/README.md

 # Galton Board
  Physics simulation of a Galton Board coded in Processing.
-Executables are in the application folders.
+Standalone applications included.